What Happens If HOA Documents Reveal a Problem? A Buyer's Options

 Option 6: Buy With Eyes Open

-Not every problem is a deal-breaker.
-A reserve fund at 55% in a well-managed community with a plan to increase funding over five years might be acceptable.
+Not every problem kills a deal.
+A reserve fund at 55% in a well-managed community with a plan to increase funding over five years?
+That might be fine.
 A small-claims lawsuit over a landscaping dispute probably isn't worth losing sleep over.

-The key is making an informed decision.
-Know the risks, quantify them where possible, and decide whether the property's other attributes — location, price, condition — outweigh the HOA concerns.
+The point is making an informed decision.
+Know the risks.
+Quantify them where you can.
+Then decide whether the property's location, price, and condition outweigh the HOA concerns.

 How to Have the Conversation

-When bringing issues to the seller's attention, be specific and professional.
+When you bring issues to the seller's attention, be specific.
 Don't say "the HOA is a mess."
 Say "the reserve study shows 28% funding, and the last special assessment was $4,500 per unit in 2022.
 Based on the current shortfall, I'd like to discuss a price adjustment of $X."

 Protecting Yourself

 Review HOA documents as early as the contract allows.
-Don't wait until the week before closing to discover a problem — by then, you've already spent money on inspections, appraisals, and possibly rate locks.
+Don't wait until the week before closing to discover a problem.
+By then you've already spent money on inspections, appraisals, and possibly rate locks.
+You've lost your leverage and most of your options.

 Work with an agent who knows how to read HOA documents.
-Most buyers can't evaluate a reserve study on their own, and that's fine.
-But someone on your team should be able to translate the numbers into actionable advice.
+Most buyers can't evaluate a reserve study on their own.
+That's fine.
+But someone on your team should be able to translate those numbers into real advice about what to do next.

-And always, always make sure your purchase contract includes an HOA document contingency.
-Without it, your options are limited no matter what the documents reveal.
+And always make sure your purchase contract includes an HOA document contingency.
+Without it, your options shrink to almost nothing, no matter what the documents say.